-- 3.5.6.1 Protect and retain the character of existing open spaces, pedestrian linkages, and courtyards. - 3.5.6.2 Encourage more pedestrian linkages and courtyards in new development. - a) Retain the simplicity of Marshall Park, Buckingham Green and the Arrowtown Village Green. - b) Retain the trees and vegetation on the terrace face to the south of Buckingham Green (and the Arrowtown Village Green).
-This vegetation is of great importance to the enclosure and historic character of these spaces. - c) Replacement of the paving and planting in Athenaeum Reserve with an appropriate historic design would add value to this space. - d) Retain the seating area within the Post Office Precinct now that the role of this open space has changed to a throughway servicing the wider Post Office Precinct development to the rear. - e) New pedestrian linkages running parallel to the main street and the lanes may be acceptable provided that they do not compromise the historic character of the street and lanes by, for example, placing buildings closer to the lanes and reducing backyard space. - f) Keep existing green spaces 'green' and avoid overuse of green spaces by commercial activities. - g) Design new courtyards and / or renovate existing courtyard spaces to reflect traditional Arrowtown.
+- 3.5.6.1 Protect and try to retain the character of existing open spaces, pedestrian linkages, and courtyards. - 3.5.6.2 Encourage more pedestrian linkages and courtyards in new development. - a) Try to retain the simplicity of Marshall Park, Buckingham Green and the Arrowtown Village Green. - b) Try to retain the trees and vegetation on the terrace face to the south of Buckingham Green (and the Arrowtown Village Green).
+This vegetation is of great importance to the enclosure and historic character of these spaces. - c) Replacement of the paving and planting in Athenaeum Reserve with an appropriate historic design would add value to this space. - d) Try to retain the seating area within the Post Office Precinct now that the role of this open space has changed to a throughway servicing the wider Post Office Precinct development to the rear. - e) New pedestrian linkages running parallel to the main street and the lanes may be acceptable provided that they do not compromise the historic character of the street and lanes by, for example, placing buildings closer to the lanes and reducing backyard space. - f) Keep existing green spaces 'green' and try to avoid overuse of green spaces by commercial activities. - g) Design new courtyards and / or renovate existing courtyard spaces to reflect traditional Arrowtown.
 The composition of spaces based on rectangular shapes as opposed to curved or circular is appropriate.
 Paving, street furniture, lighting, planting, etc., should all be in accordance with the guidelines outlined.